pietmacom/kopano-pkgbuilds/README.md

  Anyways you can build the releases packages of day they recently compiled successfully.
 Checkout the branch with the latest timestamp and compile.

- The script is setting up a Docker-Container with an Archlinux of that day and compile everything.
+ The script is setting up a Docker-Container with an Archlinux of that day and going to compile everything.

  $ ./build-docker.sh build